federicolozer/humanlike_moving_robot/DOCKER.md

-# Instructions for setup with Docker
+# Instructions for the setup with Docker

 To launch the application from a Docker container, you just need to download a preconfigured image.